MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sharepoint-folder.md

 When requesting document library contents, you should have Read access to the SharePoint site as well as the document library and any folders leading to the requested file.

-### Azure Active Directory authentication
+### Microsoft Entra ID authentication

-Azure Active Directory authentication (AAD) isn't supported for on-premises SharePoint sources.
+Microsoft Entra ID authentication (AAD) isn't supported for on-premises SharePoint sources.